Maria Eizaguerri Floris

 Maria Eizaguerri Floris (born 2004) is a Spanish chess player who holds the title of FIDE Master (FM, 2021).

 Biography

-Represented Spain in European Youth Chess Championship in various age groups of girls.
+Represented Spain in the European Youth Chess Championship in various age groups of girls.
 She achieved her best result in 2012 in Prague, when she won 4th place in the U8 girls group.

 Represented the Spanish team in major team chess tournaments: